 Support and resistance is only a small fraction of what technical analysis is all about and is only meant to peak your curiosity for future research.
 This article is NOT meant to show you when to buy or sell stocks.

 What do you guys think of the topic of technical analysis?
 I could write more on technical analysis as I’ve been a fairly interested in this topic for a couple years now.
-However, if you don’t find it interesting, then I’ll stick with the regular programming.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+However, if you don’t find it interesting, then I’ll stick with the regular programming.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).